 NEXT!
 Want to redecorate your bedroom - but not quite sure how?
 Browse our moodboard of themed ideas for an inspiration fix; click any image below to begin.

-Style guide: how to use a ‘quiet’ pattern in your home
+Trend watch: how to make a maximalist style statement in your home

 Celebrating stylish homes and discerning the latest design trends go hand in hand for Furniture Choice's interior style advisor, Rebecca Snowden.
 Get the latest tips and ideas from her on everything related to the home.